syncfusion-content/windowsforms-docs/WindowsForms/MultiColumn-ComboBox/Multiple-Columns.md

  ## Custom Filtering

-[MultiColumCombobox](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.MultiColumnComboBox.html) supports custom filtering through which filter can be applied to all columns.
-To enable filtering support, `AlloWFiltering` property should be set to true.
+[MultiColumnCombobox](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Tools.MultiColumnComboBox.html) supports custom filtering through which filter can be applied to all columns.
+To enable filtering support, `AllowFiltering` property should be set to true.

  {% tabs %}